Functions

 - Mutability: In

-functions, arguments can be modified within the function.
-In fn
+def functions, arguments can be modified within the function.
+In fn functions, arguments are immutable by default, preventing unintended side effects.

 - Type declarations: Optional in

-, enhancing type safety in the latter.
+def but mandatory in fn, enhancing type safety in the latter.

 - Variable declarations: Using

-is optional in def
+var is optional in def but required in fn.

 Optional, Keyword, and Variadic Arguments